SamirPS/java-local-development-workshop/step-3-local-development-environment.md

 * We also configured an `ApplicationRunner` bean to create the AWS resources like S3 bucket upon application startup.

 ## Create TestApplication class under src/test/java
-Next, let's create a `TestApplication` class under `src/test/java` to start the application with the Testcontainers configuration.
+Next, let's create a `com.testcontainers.catalog.TestApplication` class under `src/test/java` to start the application with the Testcontainers configuration.

 ```java
 package com.testcontainers.catalog;